sujoy-2811/react-notes/README.md

 - Create and edit notes with color categories.
 - Archive notes or move them to trash.
+- Permanently delete trashed notes individually.
+- Empty all trashed notes with one action.
 - Restore notes from both archive and trash.
 - Auto-clean trash items older than 30 days.
+- Add demo notes from the sidebar.
 - Search notes by title/content inside the active view.
 - Use responsive mobile UX with burger menu and modal note form.
 - Switch between Light and Dark themes.